51Degrees/specifications/device-detection-specification/required-examples.md

 ### ShareUsage

-Since Evidence used in examples is already collected by 51Degrees there is no value in sharing those values with 51Degrees.
+Since Evidence used in examples has already collected by 51Degrees there is no value in sharing those values with 51Degrees.
 In addition, though use of examples is likely to be statistically insignificant, it might nonetheless alter the calculations that are performed regarding current usage.